 If a student's skills are below minimum levels, he or she will be required to take developmental courses in the appropriate areas.
 This would result in additional coursework and a longer overall enrollment period.

-A student has the right to appeal the results of the placement test by contacting the Office of the Academic Dean.
-Students with disabilities should contact a Learning Skills Specialist to discuss possible test accommodations.
+A student has the right to appeal the results of the placement test one time if dissatisfied with original score.